 The Hon.
 David Wynford Carnegie left an indelible legacy in Western Australia, and one that was even more remarkable considering the short time he was here.

-David Carnegie spent time prospecting in the eastern goldfields and was mentored by the bushman’s bushman, Gus Luck, before he embarked on his classic exploration from Wiluna to Halls Creek and return through the desolate wastes of three deserts.
-It was during this trip that he located and named Empress Springs after Queen Victoria.
+Arriving in Australia in 1892 with his friend, Lord Percy Douglas, he learnt the ways of the bush as a miner, prospector and engine driver, taking several small expeditions into unknown areas in search of gold.
+Carnegie was mentored by the bushman’s bushman, Gus Luck, before he embarked on his classic exploration from Wiluna to Halls Creek and return through the desolate wastes of three deserts.

 Feel free to use any part of this document but please do the right thing and give attribution.